LMS Patriot Class 5551 The Unknown Warrior: Frames

 On 31 March 2009, two frame plates were cut at Corus Group plc Steel, Cradley Heath in the West Midlands.
 Measuring 39 ft in length 4 ft high and 1 1/8 in thick (28 mm), the frame plates were then taken to the Boro Foundry, at Lye, West Midlands, for machining and drilling, before being taken to the Llangollen Railway Works where assembly is in progress.
 The dragbox has been fitted to the frames, the front buffer beam fitted, the bogie bolster has been cast and has been fitted, all five of the five frame stretchers have been cast and are fitted to the frames.

 Wheels

 In September 2010, the first driving wheel was cast at the Boro Foundry, using the pattern made for LMS Jubilee Class 45699 Galatea.
 The two classes share the same size 6'9" driving wheels.
 The six new driving wheels have been cast by The Boro Foundry Stourbridge and machined and assembled by the South Devon Railway.
 In July 2021, it was reported that all six wheels had suffered from widespread metal fatigue cracking and would need to be replaced.
+They are set to be delivered in March 2026.